rwxdash/mici/README.md

         └── run.sh                     # ${scripts/run.sh}
 ```

-Each command is a YAML file with CI-like attributes - environment variables, confirmation prompts, parallel execution, and more.
+Each YAML file has CI-like attributes - environment variables, confirmation prompts, parallel execution, and more; allowing `minici` to customize your run of that command and generate `help` documentation based on the available information.

 ```yaml
 version: "1.0"